 1. Sign in to https://mysignins.microsoft.com/security-info to be able to change the authentication method.

 Changing phone number or adding a secondary number

 2. Select Next after entering the new phone number.
 If this is the number used for the preferred verification method, the new number will need to be verified before it can be saved (this will be via text message verification code or phone call).
 Enter the code you receive (via text message verification code or phone call) on the new phone number.
 The new phone number will be verified.

 This number is independent of the mobile number listed in your NHSmail Portal profile.

 To add a secondary phone number:

-- On the ‘Additional security verification’ page, check the box next to ’Alternate authentication phone’.
+1. On the ‘Security Info’ page, select ‘Add sign-in method’.
+Click the drop down and select ‘Alternate Phone’ and click Add.
 Enter a secondary phone number in the text box.
-Select Save and changes are complete.
+Select Next and changes are complete.